 Surprise!
 Another Titan Quest expansion has launched out of nowhere, whipping clickheads away to the lost land of Atlantis.
 It is surprising but quite pleasant to see the solid action-RPG still getting love after thirteen years.
-I hear Atlantis is not a bit short but hey, it’s more of a deece game.
+I hear Atlantis is a bit short but hey, it’s more of a deece game.

 Along with the obvious action-RPG expansion bits like new areas, new skills, new monsters, and new loot, Atlantis adds an endless wave survival mode.
 Keep on clicking, never stop.